dbuchalter/fliplet-engineering-manager-david-buchalter/ai-prompts.md

 # AI Prompt Logging

 ## 📝 AI Usage Summary
 - **Did AI help you solve any problems?
-If so, how?** No, I was able to solve the problems myself however writing the code and doucmentation that I needed based on my instructions increased my productivity.
+If so, how?**  No, I solved the problems myself.
+However, using AI to generate code and documentation based on my instructions significantly boosted my productivity.
-- **What parts were 100% human-driven?** The problem solving
+- **What parts were 100% human-driven?** The problem-solving process.
 - **Did AI generate incorrect/misleading answers?
-How did you correct them?** - Yes, through considered desicions as to what was pragmatic and practcal during the time frame
+How did you correct them?** - Yes, but I corrected them by making thoughtful decisions based on what was practical and feasible within the given timeframe.
 - **Which AI-powered IDE tools did you use?** ChatGPT and ChatGPT in VS Code

 ---